cilium/cilium/Documentation/admin.rst

-With overlay mode, container-to-container access does not require additional network configuration on the Linux container node, as overlay connectivity is handled by Cilium itself, and the physical network only sees IP traffic destined to/from the Linux node IP address.
+With overlay mode, container-to-container access does not require additional network configuration on the Linux container node, as overlay connectivity is handled by Cilium itself, and the physical network only sees IP traffic destined to / from the Linux node IP address.

 The use of Overlay Mode is configured by passing a ``--tunnel`` or ``-t`` flag to the Cilium indicating the type of encapsulation to be used.
 Valid